runrig-coop/open-design-workshops/README.md

 # Runrig Open Design Workshops
 This is a directory of projects in active development as part of Runrig's Open Design Workshops, including design documents, event schedules, meeting notes and general information.

-With these workshops, we seek to promote an open culture of knowledge production, design and sharing, among practitioners from all levels and realms of expertise.
-Indeed, the process and relationships that come together in the production of these tools should be prioritized over the tools themselves, part of what we mean by ["ecology over architecture"].
+With these workshops, we seek to promote an open culture of design, where knowledge is produced and shared in collaboration among practitioners from every level and realm of expertise.
+Ideally, this should include diverse members of the broader technological ecosystem, persons involved at all stages of the supply chain, and the totality of subjects that make up a given foodshed or bioregion, human and otherwise.

+Central to Runrig's design methodology are the social relations and communities that develop in tandem with the development of any particular technology.
+Priority should be given to these relationships over all other performance indicators or engagement metrics.
+This is all part of the principle of ["ecology over architecture"], as outlined in the Runrig Plan.

 To get involved or learn more about the Runrig community, please visit [runrig.org] or sign up for our [newsletter].

 ## Current Projects
 - [Richland Gro-Op Crop Plan Auditing System]